johnsonandjohnson/Bodiless-JS/packages/cx-elements/doc/CX_Elements.md

 ## Content Editor Details

-There is no interaction by the Content Editor with the CanvasX element tokens, only with tokens once they've been composed into components.
+There is no interaction by the Content Editor with the VitalDS element tokens, only with tokens once they've been composed into components.

 ## Site Builder Details

-### Usage of CX Element Tokens As Is
+### Usage of Vital Element Tokens As Is

-The Site Builder has the ability to use any of the token CanvasX elements which are in the `cx-elements` collection.
+The Site Builder has the ability to use any of the token VitalDS elements which are in the `cx-elements` collection.

 #### Usage